apache/trafficcontrol/docs/source/api/cdns_name_configs_routing.rst

 *********************************
 ``cdns/{{name}}/configs/routing``
 *********************************
-.. caution:: This API route is currently broken, see `GitHub issue #2941 <https://github.com/apache/trafficcontrol/issues/2941>`_ for more information.
+.. caution:: This API route is currently broken, see :issue:`2941` for more information.

 ``GET``
 =======